- Why Biden And Congress Are Trying To Stop A Railroad Strike NPR 13:41

-This episode: White House correspondent Asma Khalid, political correspondent Susan Davis, and national political correspondent Mara Liasson.
+This episode: White House correspondent Asma Khalid, national correspondent Brian Mann, and political correspondent Susan Davis.

 This episode was produced by Elena Moore and Casey Morell.
 It was edited by Eric McDaniel.
 Our executive producer is Muthoni Muturi.
 Research and fact-checking by Katherine Swartz.